What is dementia

-A person with dementia may see or hear things that other people do not (hallucinations).
+A person with dementia may see or hear things that other people do not (hallucinations and hearing voices).

 Because people with dementia may lose the ability to remember events, or not fully understand their environment or situations, it can seem as if they're not telling the truth or are wilfully ignoring problems.

 As dementia affects a person's mental abilities, they may find planning and organising difficult.
 Maintaining their independence may also become a problem.

 A person with dementia will usually need help from friends or relatives, including help with making decisions.

 The symptoms of dementia usually become worse over time.
 In the late stage of dementia, people will not be able to take care of themselves and may lose their ability to communicate.

 Read more about the symptoms of dementia.